iCrazyBlaze/blog/_posts/2019-07-25-building-a-minecraft-mod.md

 ```
 This can also be found in the **Gradle** tab on the right of the screen.

+When moving over to IDEA from Eclipse, follow the above steps and then run `cleanEclipse` from the Gradle tab to remove all of Eclipse's files.

 # The Example Mod
 When you first set everything up, you will be given an example mod.
 Here's what that looks like:
 ```java